Did your TV stop working and you are not sure if it is the lamp? Did you install a new lamp and your TV is not working properly? View

 second lead will screw in place on the metal tab on the side of the lamp.IMPORTANT:Please secure the metal tab on the lamp with

 your fingers while installing the screw because excessive force may break the

 lamp.Damage to the lamp through

-the metal cover on the housing with the three screws.
+the metal top back on the housing and secure it with the 5 previously used

 inserting the lamp housing back into the TV, completely reassemble the TV